guettli/git-tips/README.md

 git diff main
 ```

-Above command might show you a lot of changes which happend on the main branch since you created the
+That command might show a lot of changes that happened on `main` since you created the branch.
+You
-branch.
-You don't want to see those changes.
+do not want to see those changes.

 What was changed on your branch since the branch was created?